 “Every one of my customers, including large parks and rec organizations, love this stuff, and they’re amazed at the results we can get out of it,” he says.
 “I can print as many colors as I want, and it’s not going to affect the price.”

-Heise also points to a job he did for the local fire chief who needed shirts for an upcoming conference.
-Initially, he asked Yellow Springer for embroidered shirts.
+Heise also points to a job he did for the local fire chief, who initially requested embroidered shirts.
 The chief soon found out the lettering was way too small for a stitched logo.
 Heise instead offered DTF transfers, a much better fit for the design.

-“He loved them, and his compatriots at the event loved it too,” Heise says.
+“He loved them, and his compatriots at their event loved it too,” Heise says.
 Other attendees had embroidered shirts and commented that the chief’s logo was much crisper and cleaner.

-And while the learning curve isn’t too steep for the technology, Heise says it’s possible to divide and conquer.
-He mans the printer at his shop, then has other workers cut and press transfers that don’t require as much training.
+While the technology’s learning curve isn’t too steep, Heise says it’s possible to divide and conquer.
+He runs the printer at his shop and then has other workers cut and press transfers that require less training.

 Always growing

-Heise says that since the shop brought on DTF transfers, Yellow Springer has seen impressive growth and promise for the coming months.
-With just about a month under their belt, he says the business hired two more people to work in the retail shop.
-Plus, the DTF transfer orders bring in enough revenue that’s more than triple the equipment lease payments.
+Heise says that since the shop brought on DTF transfers, Yellow Springer has seen impressive growth and promise for the future.
+The DTF transfer orders bring in enough revenue to more than triple the equipment lease payments.

 The shop also has taken its team sports game to the next level with DTF transfers.
 He says he no longer needs to feed in team names and numbers like he did with traditional heat transfers with this process.